Is that 7 views on a page with 173,754 followers? Organic reach must be dead!

 Increasing Facebook Reach & Engagement

 It’s common to see Facebook pages with over 100,000 followers that struggle to hit more than 20 engagements on a post.
-No boost = no engagement, you think.
-And you start to realise that after you’ve paid Facebook for acquiring all those page fans, you now have to pay them each time you post or face low engagement rates and unimpressed clients.
+No boost = no engagement right?
+And then we realise after we’ve paid Facebook for acquiring all those page fans, we now have to pay them each time we post or face low engagement rates and the wrath of clients.

 Let me say that again.
 Some sites not only get incredible amounts of free organic reach from Facebook daily, they also get paid for their content, with your money.
 That’s what Facebook’s Instant Article feature is all about.
 It caches content for instant display but it’s also an ad-serving platform that pays publishers through the Facebook audience network.
 Facebook takes a 30% commission on ads displayed within Instant articles and the publisher takes 70%.